mm3509/b9122/syllabus/appendix-grading.md

 I expect your code to run "out-of-the-box"

-Please check our GitHub page, at `1 admin/grading standards` for examples and guidance on each grading criterion, and the pages at `1 admin/guides` for a guide to GitHub and Gradescope.
+Please check our GitHub page, at `1-admin/grading-standards` for examples and guidance on each grading criterion, and the pages at `1-admin/guides` for a guide to GitHub and Gradescope.

 ### Automated grading: 65%